Sam Bennett (ice hockey): International play

-Bennett played for the Canadian under-18 national team in the 2013 World U18 Championship.
+Bennett played for the Canada under-18 team in the 2013 World U18 Championship.
 He recorded three goals and four assists in seven games as Canada won the gold medal with a 3–2 victory over the United States in the final.
 He also played on the gold medal-winning Canadian team at the 2013 Ivan Hlinka Memorial Tournament.

+Bennett was named to Canada's team for the 2026 Winter Olympics, the first edition with NHL participation since 2014.
+In the semifinal against Finland, Bennett was placed on the "Rat Line" of agitators with Tom Wilson and Brad Marchand, and though the trio did not score, their hits and forechecking were credited with helping Canada to come back from a 0–2 deficit to win 3–2.
+In the gold medal game against the United States, during the third period Bennett was called for a double-minor penalty for high-sticking Jack Hughes who lost several front teeth but nonetheless played on while the Canadians managed to kill off the four-minute penalty to preserve the 1–1 tie; then in overtime Hughes scored to give a 2–1 win to the Americans.

 Personal life

 In 2024, Bennett became engaged to his girlfriend Zoe Zeleny, a volunteer for the Humane Society of Broward County.
 They founded Benny's Buddies, a charity that raises funds to pay for the adoption fees at the Humane Society.
-Bennett also volunteers with Brown Bagging for Calgary’s Kids, a nonprofit that provides free lunches to schoolchildren.
+Bennett also volunteers with Brown Bagging for Calgary's Kids, a nonprofit that provides free lunches to schoolchildren.